ubirch/ubirch-testkit/README.md

         - insert SIM card to GPy
         - mount the GPy on the expansion board (LED on the GPy goes over the micro USB port on the expansion board)
         - attach the cellular antenna to the Gpy (next to LED on the GPy)
-            > Using LTE/NB-IoT connectivity without
-     the antenna being attached could damage your device!
-More info [here](https://docs.pycom.io/gettingstarted/connection/gpy/).
+            > Using LTE/NB-IoT connectivity without the antenna being attached could damage your device!
-    - Connect the Pycom device to your computer via USB
-    - watch Pymakr console in your IDE to see if it worked (should show up automatically on the bottom of the Atom window)
+    - Connect the Pycom device to your computer via USB and watch Pymakr console in your IDE.
+If it worked, you should see the following output:
+      ```
+      Connecting to /dev/ttyACM0...

+      >>>
+      ```
     - Press the Pymakr `UPLOAD` button.

 ### Program flow